bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 HMAC is sha256 because that's all bitcoin knows.
 All bitcoiners know.
 Okay, two more slides and we're done.

-Returning an error.
+## Returning an error

 So this whole process is going forwards, right?
 This is a one-shot routing packet that we can only ever go forward and the question is, if something goes wrong, how do we return an error, how do we tell the sender, “hey, something is wrong here?”
 And we don't have a good construction of how to create a backwards onion of using just Sphinx, because we heavily modified Sphinx to not include a payload anymore for the final hop.
 So what we ended up doing